EnMasseProject/enmasse-workshop/README.md

 ### Exploring the console

-Take a few minutes to explore the openshift console.
-Run `minishift dashboard`, which will launch the OpenShift dashboard in your browser.
-You can login with username <b>developer</b> and password
+Take a few minutes to familiarize yourself with the openshift console.
+If you use minishift, you can run `minishift dashboard` which will open a window in your web browser.
+With minishift, you can login with username <b>developer</b> and password <b>developer</b>.
-<b>developer</b>.

 ### Installing EnMasse